lockss/lockss.github.io/administrators/manual/2.0-alpha3/installing/snap.md

 ## Installing Snap

-On many flavors of Linux, you can install Git with the built-in package manager:
+On many flavors of Linux, you can install Snap with the built-in package manager:

 *   CentOS 7: Yum
 *   CentOS 8: Dnf